toyg/bologna/README.md

 bologna
 =======

-Simple javascript for a referendum in Italy
+Simple javascript for a referendum in Italy.
+Pull requests most welcome, I'm not a web-pro :)